Phonak vs. Oticon, Compared and Tested by an Audiologist in 2025

 Phonak vs. Oticon: How Do They Compare?

-The most significant difference between Phonak and Oticon is the technology under the hood that calculates how much sound is produced at which pitches to address your hearing loss.
-Both providers have approaches that accurately represent the entire spectrum of speech for soft through very loud sounds.
-However, Oticon’s approach provides a little more listening comfort.
-Research has historically shown the two providers’ algorithms are pretty much equal when listening to speech, so you really can’t go wrong.
+The most significant difference between Phonak and Oticon is the technology under the hood that calculates how much sound is produced and at which pitches.
+Both providers have approaches that accurately represent the entire spectrum of sound, from very soft to very loud noises.
+Oticon’s approach provides a little more listening comfort, however, since its BrainHearing technology helps users listen with less effort.1 Research has shown the two providers’ algorithms are pretty much equal when listening to speech, so you really can’t go wrong with either one for everyday communication.

-I don’t see a significant difference between the two approaches for people with mild to moderate hearing loss in my clinical practice.
-For those with more severe hearing loss, particularly those with very poor hearing in background noise, the Phonak approach works a bit better for my patients.
+I don’t see a significant difference between the two approaches for people with mild to moderate hearing loss.
+For people with more severe hearing loss — particularly those with very poor hearing in background noise — the Phonak approach works a bit better.
+Phonak has become one of the go-to choices for older adults whose hearing loss is at 65 dB or above on the hearing threshold.

 Phonak and Oticon Devices

-Both Oticon and Phonak offer hearing aids ranging from IIC (invisible in the canal) to high power BTE (behind the ear).
-The most popular for both is the RIC (receiver in canal) style that provides a great balance between discretion and functionality.
+Both Oticon and Phonak offer hearing aids ranging from invisible-in-the-canal (IIC) to high-power behind-the-ear (BTE) devices.
+The most popular for both is the receiver-in-canal (RIC) style that provides a great balance between discretion and functionality.

 Phonak offers a variety of hearing aids for all levels of hearing loss.